What Is a Gold IRA?

 There are IRS-approved gold and other precious metals manufactured by the U.S. Mint, certain other governments' official mints, as well as some private mints that are designated by the IRS as approved manufacturers of IRA-compliant bars and coins.

 Your precious metals must be held by an IRS-approved depository.
-To conform with the many regulations around gold IRAs, you can’t store your gold at home or in a safe deposit box at a bank.
-If you want to hold gold outside of a retirement account (which means you can keep it at home), here is more information about how to buy gold outside an IRA.
+To conform with the many regulations around gold IRAs, you can't store your gold at home or in a safe deposit box at a bank.
+If you want to hold gold outside of a retirement account (which means you can store it at home or with a bank), you can purchase it through some of the same companies providing gold IRAs or other online gold dealers.

-A main selling point — which gold IRA companies like to tout in their marketing — is that when you own a gold IRA, you hold the physical precious metals.
+A main selling point — which gold IRA companies like to tout in their marketing — is that when you own a gold IRA, you own the physical precious metals.
 If this is not a priority for you, there are other ways to add precious metals exposure to your portfolio besides a gold IRA.
-With a traditional IRA or other retirement account, you can invest in gold via the stock market by buying shares of mining companies or mutual funds that hold those stocks.
-Another alternative is a gold ETF, an exchange-traded fund that tracks the performance of gold as an asset.
+With a traditional IRA or other retirement account, you can invest in gold via the stock market by buying shares of mining companies, or mutual funds that hold those stocks.
+Another alternative is a gold ETF, an exchange-traded fund that tracks the performance of gold as an asset or tracks the performance of gold mining companies.
 If you want to know more, check out this guide to learn how to buy a gold ETF.

-• Seller fees: Most gold IRA companies tack on markups to the price of the precious metal coins and bullion they sell.
+- Seller fees: Most gold IRA companies tack on markups, called the spread, to the price of the precious metals they sell.
 These markups can vary considerably depending on the type of asset — say, a bullion coin versus a proof coin — so make sure you know what kind of markup is being assessed on your purchases.

 Gold IRA tax rules